codinux-gmbh/quarkus-elasticsearch-logger/README.md

 quarkus.log.elasticsearch.logger.include=true
 quarkus.log.elasticsearch.logger.fieldname=logger

-# In most cases the logger is a full qualified class name including the package names.
+# In most cases the logger is a full qualified class name including the package name.
 # If ElasticsearchLogger should try to extract the class name - that is without package name - of the logger then set this value to true
 quarkus.log.elasticsearch.loggername.include=false
 quarkus.log.elasticsearch.loggername.fieldname=loggername